Limber Grove Trail is a little known hidden gem and just off the beaten path its a bit of a secret!

 In and out of pockets of snow and rocks and a few switchbacks then back into deep snow and not really knowing where to go … we’d lost the trail hidden in the snow and the blue diamond trail markers on the pines.

-(if that happens to you head up towards the ridge where the trees end).
+(if that happens to you head up towards the ridge where the end of the trees are).

 We found the trail again on top where the trees end at the edge of Sheep Mountain and the amazing views began.